jingram80024/Python-QOI-Implementation/README.md

 ** Has not been through any benchmark testing, optimization, and has little error handling. **

 Encoder.py reads an image specified in script by 'image_name' which should be place inside a directory called 'images' within the encoder script directory.
 Encoder.py outputs a binary .qoi file to the 'images' directory.
 All directory paths in Encoder.py are relative to the directory that holds Encoder.py.
-Encoder.py uses a Pixel class.
-This seems slow.
-Code will be refactored at a later date to remove classes and class functions.

 Decoder.py takes in a qoi file and decodes into an array of RGB(A) pixels.
 Shows image with PIL and saves to jpg.
 If the file you are reading has 4 channels you must manually change the PIL save as type to png to jpg.